Enable, Pause, Disable, and Uninstall the Integration

 Disabling the CloudBlade

 is not set to use other paths.
-The IPsec policies, IKE policies,
+Note that IPsec policies, IKE policies,

 and Prisma SD-WAN Endpoints and Service and DC groups are not automatically